snowkylin/tensorflow-handbook/source/en/static.rst

     >>> b = 3
     a + b = 5

-**Variable** is a special type of tensor，which is builded using ``tf.get_variable()``.
-Just as variables in normal progamming language, a ``Variable`` should be initialized before used and its value can be modified during computation.
+**Variable** is a special type of tensor, which is built using ``tf.get_variable()``.
+Just like variables in common progamming language, a ``Variable`` should be initialized before used and its value can be modified during computation in the computational graph.
 The following example shows how to create a ``Variable``, initialize its value to 0, and increment by one.

 .. literalinclude:: ../_static/code/en/basic/graph/variable.py